InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 In the last line there is the fingerprint.

-Now I will download the key from a key-server
+Now I will download the key from the key-server.

 ```
 $ gpg --recv-keys 7F9470E6